What is the cheapest way to arrange a funeral?

 • Host a picnic: Put on a picnic spread (asking everyone to bring contributions) and raise a glass in their honour.

 You do not have to have a memorial service or gathering at all, if it’s not right for you.
-There are lots of ways to celebrate a person’s life, such as online tribute pages, memory boxes and memorial benches.
+There are lots of ways to celebrate a person’s life, such as memory boxes, memorial benches, tree planting or donations to a charity.

 Keeping costs down if you do want a funeral service